tlunet/pint-workshops/README.md

-# Source Code for Course on Parallel-in-Time Methods
+# Source Code for Courses on Parallel-in-Time Methods

-This repository contains the source code used during the advanced coursed on Parallel-in-Time method taught by [Prof. M. Gander](https://www.unige.ch/~gander/).
+This repository contains the source code used during the advanced courses on Parallel-in-Time methods taught by [Prof. M. Gander](https://www.unige.ch/~gander/).

 ## CMBS Workshop